What Family Members Can Sue for Wrongful Death in Massachusetts?

 In many states, close family members are allowed to file wrongful death claims.
 However, in Massachusetts, only the executor or personal representative of the deceased’s estate has the legal right to file a wrongful death lawsuit.
 If a representative was not appointed in the deceased’s will, the probate court would appoint one.

 If you have lost a loved one due to another’s negligent or intentional conduct, filing a lawsuit could feel overwhelming.
 Our Boston wrongful death attorneys are sympathetic and understand that you are grieving.
 However, we are also prepared to diligently fight for your rights and to hold the negligent party liable for their conduct.
-Call (617) 925-6407 to schedule a free consultation with the Law Office of John J. Sheehan.
+Call (617) 925-6407 to schedule a free consultation with the Massachusetts medical malpractice lawyer at Law Office of John J. Sheehan.

 Standing and Wrongful Death Lawsuit in Massachusetts